fish-shell/fish-shell/doc_src/language.rst

 If fish encounters a problem while executing a command, the status variable may also be set to a specific value:

-- 0 is generally the exit status of fish commands if they successfully performed the requested operation.
+- 0 is generally the exit status of commands if they successfully performed the requested operation.

-- 1 is generally the exit status of fish commands if they failed to perform the requested operation.
+- 1 is generally the exit status of commands if they failed to perform the requested operation.

-- 121 is generally the exit status of fish commands if they were supplied with invalid arguments.
+- 121 is generally the exit status of commands if they were supplied with invalid arguments.

 - 123 means that the command was not executed because the command name contained invalid characters.